Lang Lang: Career

 Lang has also recorded piano works for the video game Gran Turismo 5s soundtrack, mostly under the "Classical" subgenre.
-This included versions of Danny Boy, "Scott Joplin's The Entertainer", Beethoven's 8th Piano Sonata, and one of the game's intro pieces, the third movement from Prokofiev's 7th Piano Sonata.
+This included versions of Danny Boy, Scott Joplin's "The Entertainer", Beethoven's 8th Piano Sonata, and one of the game's intro pieces, the third movement from Prokofiev's 7th Piano Sonata.

-Lang has played for UN Secretary General Kofi Annan, President Barack Obama, Queen Elizabeth II, Chinese leader Hu Jintao, President Horst Köhler, Prince Charles (now Charles III), then Prime Minister Vladimir Putin, President Nicolas Sarkozy, and Polish President Lech Kaczyński.
+Lang has played for UN Secretary General Kofi Annan, President Barack Obama, Queen Elizabeth II, Chinese leader Hu Jintao, President Horst Köhler, Prince Charles (now King Charles III), then Prime Minister Vladimir Putin, President Nicolas Sarkozy, and Polish President Lech Kaczyński.

+In October 2016, Lang was invited to the Vatican to perform for Pope Francis.

 He cancelled performances from March to July 2017, after injuring his left arm.

 In 2023, Lang Lang became a judge on the Channel 4 television series The Piano, alongside singer Mika.
 He returned for the follow series in 2024, as well as a Christmas special, but departed afterwards to be replaced by American musician Jon Batiste.